-This event was curated by BolognaBookPlus
+This event is curated by BolognaBookPlus

 This training event ensured that you understand the cornerstone of copyright, and the essential steps of rights selling, whether you are starting off, or considering a career in rights; are in your first year or two and wish to consolidate the basics; you work in contracts or related areas, or you are a self-published children’s author.

 + taxes if applicable

 Debbie Bibo is a literary agent and editorial producer of children’s picture books and illustrated books.
 A native of Northern California, she moved to Milan in 1992 and worked for years in art publishing before founding Debbie Bibo Agency in 2011.
 The agency represents and promotes an eclectic selection of debut and award-winning authors and illustrators from around the world.
 Many of the books her agency represents have won multiple awards and have been published in over 25 languages.
 She has worked as an editorial consultant for international museums and holds courses on the process of picture-book making and the children’s book market at Mimaster in Milan, the Europe Institute of Design, and Ars in Fabula in Macerata, Italy.